A 6-step holistic program to stop dogs from eating dirt

 The second most likely cause of dirt eating is indigestion.
 If your dog is eating kibble, I urge you to switch to either cooked or raw food.
 Kibble, similar to human processed food, is far from what nature intended.
 Even if it was made from the purest quality ingredients, just the fact that processed food sits in bags for months - and sometimes, years - causes fats to go rancid and nutritional value to decrease.

-To learn more about preparing raw or cooked food, sign up for an upcoming free raw and cooked diet course here.
+To learn more about preparing raw or cooked food, sign up for our free raw and cooked diet course here.

 Step 4 - Correct vitamin deficiencies and add high potency probiotics